Do you want to learn how to build great startups? Of course you do. Join our mailing list.

 As human beings, I think we are all inclined to create as much social impact as possible, and to do as much as good as we can.
 To me, that’s the basis of human decency.

 We shouldn’t kid ourselves though.
 It’s hard to do either good or well, nevermind both.
 So many ideas that I have seen fail seem confused on what they are there for.

 That creates a host of issues.
-A team that is trying to get money and create social impact will always face the conflict between how much they charge, and how much they want society to benefit.
+A team that is trying to get money and creates social impact will always face the conflict between how much they charge, and how much they want society to benefit.
 The team will split between people motivated by creating good, and those motivated by creating wealth.

 A startup wins on a simple idea that it can communicate well.
 Complicating it by trying to do things that conflict will help nobody.
 The idea will die and be unable to do good or well.

 If you want to do good, consider building a non-for-profit idea that supported by a foundation like Khan Academy is.
 Be explicit that you are not looking for wealth.
 If you want to do well, build the idea you want, and make it clear everybody is in it for wealth.

 There are ideas that can straddle both, but it takes a skilled executioner to work on those.
 It’s important here to be honest with oneself before muddying the waters.
 There are some that can prove me wrong and build ideas that do good, and well—but those will be the exception, and not the rule.

 Is your idea a community or a commodity?